EduardoAlcaria/EduardoAlcaria/README.md

 > A web based remote tool torrent downloader.

 - Java (Spring Boot) + JS (React) + Python + gcloud
-- Montitor you network and Storage when usign the web tool
+- Montitor you network and Storage when using the web tool
 - Download from anyware in the world
 - Hybrid Architecture with a local Python script
 - Under cleaning up and new functionalities coming soon